curityio/mcp-authorization-secured-api/README.md

-# AI Agent Secure API Access
+# AI Agent Secure API Access using Model Context Protocol

-A local computer deployment to demonstrate how to securely expose APIs to third-party AI agents.\
+A local computer deployment to demonstrate how to use MCP to securely expose APIs to third-party AI agents.\
-Backend components implement the server side of the [Model Content Protocol Authorization](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) specification.
+The deployment shows how to implement the [Model Content Protocol Authorization](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) specification.

 ## Backend Endpoints